Spanish orthography: Stress and accentuation

 For purposes of counting syllables and assigning stress in Spanish, where an unmarked high vowel is followed by another vowel the sequence is treated as a rising diphthong, counted as a single syllable—unlike Portuguese and Catalan, which tend to treat such a sequence as two syllables.
 A syllable is of the form XAXX, where X represents a consonant, permissible consonant cluster, or no sound at all, and A represents a vowel, diphthong, or triphthong.
 A diphthong is any sequence of an unstressed high vowel (i or u) with another vowel (as in gracias or náutico), and a triphthong is any combination of three vowels beginning and ending with unstressed high vowels (as in cambiáis or buey).
 Hence, Spanish writes familia (no accent), while Portuguese and Catalan both put an accent mark on ' (all three languages stress the first i).
 By contrast, Spanish puts the accent on día, while Portuguese and Catalan spell ' without the accent (again, all three languages stress the i).

 An accent over the high vowel (i or u) of a vowel sequence prevents it from being a diphthong (i.e., it signals a hiatus): for example, tía, dúo, oír and baúl all have two syllables each.

-The letter h is not considered an interruption between vowels for diphthongisation purposes; for instance, ahumar is considered to have two syllables: ahu-mar (/[au.ˈmaɾ]/).
+In the intervocalic position, the letter h does not necessarily mark a hiatus and therefore does not prevent the formation of a diphthong; for instance, ahumar is considered to have two syllables: ahu-mar (/[aw.ˈmaɾ]/).
 (Note: In practice this may vary in some regions, where h is used as a hiatus or diphthong-breaking mark for unstressed vowels, so the pronunciation would be then a-hu-mar (/[a.u.ˈmaɾ]/); however, that trait is gradually disappearing.)
-As such, it is also not taken into account when determining the stressed syllable; for example, desahucio has three syllables, with a being the stressed vowel: de-sahu-cio (/[de.ˈsau.θjo]/ or /[de.ˈsau.sjo]/).
+As such, it is also not taken into account when determining the stressed syllable; for example, desahucio has three syllables, with a being the stressed vowel: de-sahu-cio (/[de.ˈsaw.θjo]/ or /[de.ˈsaw.sjo]/).
 This is also why words such as búho /[ˈbu.o]/ require an acute accent over the high vowel to break the diphthong (without the accent, the word *buho would be considered a single-syllable word, with the assumed pronunciation /[ˈbwo]/).

 If the diphthongs ai, ei, oi, ui are written ay, ey, oy, uy at the end of words, the letter y is considered a consonant letter for the purpose of accentuation: estoy, yóquey.